2015 National Excellence in Urban Education Award Eligibility Criteria

-We are pleased to announce that the 2014 National Excellence in Urban Award Application is now available.
-This year we are awarding four categories of school: elementary (no higher that Grade 6), middle (no higher than Grade 9), high (no lower than Grade 9), and alternative schools.
+We are pleased to announce that the 2015 National Excellence in Urban Award Application is now available.
+This year we are awarding four categories of school: elementary an K-8, middle (no higher than Grade 9), high (no lower than Grade 9), and alternative schools.
 We will be awarding up to five schools in each category.

 One school will be designated as a grand-prize winner in each category and receive a $5,000 award for their school.